Govt Trying To Complete Bara Kahu Green Enclave-I Project With Stipulated Time: Minister - UrduPoint

 Govt Trying To Complete Bara Kahu Green Enclave-I Project With Stipulated Time: Minister

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Feb, 2021 ) :Minister for Housing and Works Tariq Bashir Cheema Friday said the government was trying its level best to complete the Bara Kahu Green Enclave-I housing project within the stipulated time.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Feb, 2021 ) :Minister for Housing and Works Tariq Bashir Cheema has said the government was trying its best to complete the Bara Kahu Green Enclave-I housing project within the stipulated time.

-He said this while addressing the balloting ceremony for different categories of plots in Bara Kahu Green Enclave-I held here by the Federal Government Employees Housing Authority (FGEHA).

-"We want the project to be completed in time so that the federal employees can fulfill their dream of having own house," the minister said.
+"We want the project to be completed in time so that the Federal employees can fulfill their dream of having own house," the minister said the other day.

-The Ceremony was also attended by Secretary Housing and Works Dr. Imran Zeb Khan, Director General FGEHA Waseem Hayat Bajwa, MD PHA, senior officers of the Ministry and allottees of Bara Kahu Green Enclave-I.

-Waseem Hayat briefed the minister and secretary about the project and said that it was started in 2009 but was delayed from many years.
-However, from the last two years, construction work on the Bara Kahu Green Enclave-I is fully in progress.

-He said the overall progress of the entire project is more than 40 percent, while the approach road, including 140-meter bridge over the Korang River, is 70 percent completed and the project is expected to be completed in December 2021.
+He said the overal progress of the entire project was more than 40 percent, while the approach road, including 140-meter bridge over the Korang River, was 70 percent completed and the project was expected to be completed by the end of this year, a ministry official informed.

-Waseem Hayat said that at the same time, special attention is being paid to gardening activities to create a more conducive environment in the Green Enclave.
+He said at the same time, special attention was being paid to gardening activities to create more healthy environment in the Green Enclave.

-The balloting list would be available on the authority's website to facilitate the allottees of Bara Kahu Green Enclave-I.
+The balloting list would be available on the authority's website to facilitate the allottees of Bara Kahu Green Enclave-I, the official informed.

 In the first phase, the balloting of 2,354 plots of different categories were conducted and those who had been issued POL (Provisional offer Letter) and submitted down payment were included in the balloting.